QuEraComputing/bloqade-python/docs/home/quick_start.md

 ## Saving and Loading Results

-You can save and load your results from emulation or hardware using the `save` and `load` functions.
-Your results as well as the original program you used to generate the program will be saved in JSON format.
+You can save your results in JSON format using Bloqade's `save` function:

 ```python
 from bloqade import start, save